Sociology

 Academic Focus

 Professor Hays examines the intersection of race and environment in an effort to apprehend the ways in which we 'see' race and racial difference through the landscape: how the natural world comes to be racialized.
-Their past research, published in Tourist Studies, Environmental Sociology, and Environmental Values, has focused on the racializing practice of safari in Tanzania during the colonial and postcolonial era.
-Their work has been supported by Fulbright-Hays, the National Science Foundation, Foreign Language and Area Studies, the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia, the Kansas African Studies Center at the University of Kansas, the Rachel Carson Center for Environment and Society at LMU Munich (postponed), and internal grants from Yale University and Gettysburg College.
+This research has been supported by Fulbright-Hays, the National Science Foundation, Foreign Language and Area Studies, the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia, the Kansas African Studies Center at the University of Kansas, the Rachel Carson Center for Environment and Society at LMU Munich (postponed), and internal grants from Yale University and Gettysburg College.

-At Gettysburg College, Professor Hays teaches courses on race (SOC 209), health and medicine (SOC 239), and environment (SOC 247).
-Since 2020, they have taught the senior capstone for the major (SOC 400), in which students design and conduct independent research.
-Both SOC 209 and SOC 247 count towards the Peace & Justice Studies minor, on whose council they serve.
+At Gettysburg College, Professor Hays teaches courses on race (SOC 209), health and medicine (SOC 239), and environment (SOC 247), several of which are cross-listed with Public Policy.
+Since 2020, Hays has taught the senior capstone for the major (SOC 400), in which students design and conduct independent research.
 Hays's teaching has been supported by grants from the Mellon Foundation, the Johnson Center for Creative Teaching and Learning at Gettysburg, and the Center for Teaching Excellence at the University of Virginia.
 Before coming to Gettysburg, Professor Hays taught undergraduate courses in sociology and African studies at the University of Virginia, Mount Holyoke College, and Yale University.

 Courses Taught